QBladeOcean/QBladeOceanDocs/docs/source/src/user/turbine/controller.rst

     :align: center
     :alt: Controller Interaction with QBlade.

-    Controller interaction with QBlade: For each time step, QBlade passes the sensor input and retrieves the control actions demanded from the controller in a predetermined exchange array.
+    Controller interaction with QBlade: For each time step, QBlade passes the sensor input and retrieves the control actions demanded from the controller in a predetermined swap array.

 Several commonly used controller interfaces are compatible with QBlade.
 The different types of controller interfaces that QBlade is compatible with are: